To feel the front fibers, place your fingertips directly under your hairline.

 The occipitalis supports and reinforces the function of the frontalis.

 It pulls the scalp backwards and thus puts the connective tissue under tension

 This helps the frontalis to contract, to develop more strength and to produce a more extreme facial expression.

-So, it reinforces the function of the frontalis.
+Thus, it reinforces the function of the frontalis.
 When these two muscles contract at the same time, the eyes open widely, and the forehead is pulled up.